 why is the u.s. so terrible at high speed trains? 🚄, a nuanced look at video games and violence 🗡️, the history of light bulbs 💡, how sea water desalination works 🌊, what it means when companies say your phone is waterproof 📱, the history of nintendo 🍄, why covid conspiracies were already running wild in 2020 🦠, how the ultra rich are trying to live forever 💊, how smart assistants work 🗣️, and why 5g isn't going to hurt you 📡.

 i was a producer at tested.com where i made videos with adam savage and others about technology, tools, pop culture, and other dork stuff: following around adam as hellboy or kylo ren, building a lego sisyphus, a dog car seat, or cosplay parts.

-we also launched an apollo capsule weather balloon in the middle of the night, contributed to the stanley kubrick museum, did a lot of early vr stuff, and built a bathtub in a truck.
+we also launched an apollo capsule weather balloon at night, contributed to the stanley kubrick museum, did a lot of early vr stuff, and built a bathtub in a truck.

 i produced a series of videos for simone giertz and google where we did diy astronaut training: g-force training (rented an orbitron), isolation training (locked simone in bathroom), zero-g training (floated around plane).